WrappedUsername/jaseci-ninja-notes/Jaseci and Jac Cheatsheets/jaseci-quick-start.md

 WARNING: Running pip as the 'root' user can result in broken permissions and conflicting behaviour with the system package manager.
 It is recommended to use a virtual environment instead: https://pip.pypa.io/warnings/venv
 ```

-- This means you are using root, and you should consider creating a user in Ubuntu, we can do this by creating a user like this,
+- This means you are using root, enter this command,

-  - If you did not setup up a user that way, you can setup a new user in your Ubuntu terminal,

-- Launch Ubuntu terminal, and enter this command,

 ```bash
 sudo adduser your-username-here